RTeresiOB/RTeresiOB/README.md

  - Improving upon a google maps activity scraper to collect data to eventually train a model that predicts future local restaurant activity levels.
  - Deploying my personal website

-If you are looking to collaborate on a project, drop me a message on my [LinkedIn](www.linkedin.com/in/rteresi).
+If you are looking to collaborate on a project, drop me a message on my [LinkedIn](www.linkedin.com/in/rteresi) or send me an email at rkteresi@gmail.com.

 <!--
 **RTeresiOB/RTeresiOB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.